-- The last group to rehearse must make sure that any equipment is returned to its secure storage area and that the classroom is restored to its normal set up.
+- The last group to rehearse must make sure that all jazz equipment in the room is returned to its secure storage area and that the classroom is restored to its normal set up.
 (See instructions posted inside of the classroom door.)

 7. Equipment Access

-It is advisable for the drummer or another member of your group to have access to the equipment lockers or practice module 13 in room 206.
-The equipment and space is available for jazz use only.
+It is advisable for the drummer and another member of your group to have access to the equipment lockers and/or Practice Module 13 in room 206.
+This equipment and space is available for jazz use only.
 To obtain access, contact Jim Nadel, who will send you information and alert the Dept. of Music office, which oversees and controls access.